-Neri - the title character - is a young girl with an affinity for water, super-human strength, the ability to swim long distances, and super-human lung capacity.
+Neri is a young girl with an affinity for water, super-human strength, the ability to swim long distances, and super-human lung capacity.
 She lives alone on an otherwise deserted island.
-Early in the first season, Neri befriends two Australian boys: Jason and Brett Bates.
-This friendship is at first a highly guarded secret due to Neri's fear of other humans.
-The Bates brothers live in an elaborate underwater research and environmental protection facility called ORCA (the Oceanic Research Center of Australia), located near Port Douglas, Queensland.
-At the beginning of the series, their mother, Dr. Dianne Bates, has been assigned to ORCA to study whale song in the hopes of facilitating cross-species communication.
+Early in the first season, she befriends two Australian boys, Jason and Brett Bates.
+This friendship is at first a highly guarded secret due to her fear of other humans.
+Jason and Brett live in an elaborate underwater research and environmental protection facility called ORCA (the Oceanic Research Center of Australia), located near Port Douglas, Queensland.
+At the beginning of the series, their mother, Diane, has been assigned to ORCA to study whale song in the hopes of facilitating cross-species communication.
 A significant portion of the series takes place on ORCA itself, and looks at the activities of its inhabitants, which includes the children of the resident scientists, such as Jason and Brett.Written by

 While it's been too long since I've seen this show (I was a mere 7th grader when it was on the Disney channel), I remember this show being very intellectual for a children's primetime series.
 Neri was a mysterious girl who lived in the ocean (and a nearby island) could communicate with the whale.
 Meanwhile there was a group of scientists, complete with an underwater city that boasted a school for the teenage children.
 Neri befriended two of the teenage boys of the ocean city, and together they tried to help save "Charlie" - the whale that Neri was friends with.
 The show had it's villains - a group of scientists that were competing against the Ocean city for whale research.
 This is pretty much all I remember about the series - aside from the fact that i was completely in love with the complicated stories - but it was canceled shortly before it's mysteries and loose ends were finished (Neri's island was a spaceship of sorts, suggesting she was an alien; and she had a sister - and a brother if I'm not mistaken).
 If you get a chance to see this show in syndication sometime, trust me, it's worth your time.
 Then again, maybe I just remember it being my only alternative to the looooong half-hour before Melrose Place on Monday nights.

 15 of 19 people found this review helpful.

 Was this review helpful to you?